Matthew Humberstone School: Clee Grammar School

 When it opened on Clee Road on 25 September 1882 it was an all-boys grammar school with only 15 students, which rose to 67, and known as the Clee Foundation School (although the area after which it was named was actually mostly in Grimsby).
 The Clee Grammar School for Boys (also known as the Clee Humberstone Foundation School and Old Clee Grammar School) was on the south side of Clee Road (then the A18, now the A46) in Old Clee, opposite Clee Crescent.

 The school has also been referred to as simply the Matthew Humberstone Foundation School.

 The first headmaster of the new school was Arthur Abbot, who resigned in 1900.
 He was followed by Edwin Lovegrove was headmaster until 1906, when he became head of Stamford School.
 T.R.
 Turnbull, who had been an assistant master at the school since 1894, was promoted to the headmastership.

 In 1909, under Turnbull, the school buildings were considerably extended, enabling pupil numbers to rise to 212.
 Fees were increased in 1922 to £3 per term for boys under 12, with an additional 10 shillings for older boys.
 In 1923 Turnbull died and was succeeded by Stanley.
 F. Thomas, DSO, who gained for the school a reputation of strict discipline and high standards.

 In the 1930s major extensions were again carried out, completed in June 1937, which included a large assembly hall and a science wing, allowing the school to accommodate 300 pupils; this number rose to 370 by 1953.

 In 1951 the status of the school changed from "Aided School" to a school wholly controlled by Lindsey County Council.
 On the retirement of Thomas in 1953, C. Shaw was appointed headmaster.

 In 1956 Ernest Kirman, chairman of the governors, provided funds towards the cost of the further buildings, including a swimming pool, new gymnasium and dining room.
+These new extensions were opened by the Bishop of Lincoln on 25 September 1958.

 A "new block" was constructed to provide more teaching space in the early 1960s.
 The grammar school had fairly good reputation, and in 1964 almost 10% of the sixth form gained places at Oxford or Cambridge universities.